 Harold Pollack is the Helen Ross Professor at the School of Social Service Administration.
 He is also an Affiliate Professor in the Biological Sciences Collegiate Division and the Department of Public Health Sciences.

 He has published widely at the interface between poverty policy and public health.
-His recent research concerns HIV and hepatitis prevention efforts for injection drug users, drug abuse and dependence among welfare recipients and pregnant women, infant mortality prevention, and child health.
 His research appears in such journals as Addiction, Journal of the American Medical Association, American Journal of Public Health, Health Services Research, Pediatrics, and Social Service Review.

 A 2012-14 Robert Wood Johnson Investigator in Health Policy Research, Professor Pollack has been appointed to three committees of the National Academy of Sciences.
 He received his undergraduate degree, magna cum laude, in Electrical Engineering and Computer Science from Princeton University.
 He holds master’s and doctorate degrees in Public Policy from the Kennedy School of Government, Harvard University.
 Before coming to SSA, Professor Pollack was a Robert Wood Johnson Foundation Scholar in Health Policy Research at Yale University and taught Health Management and Policy at the University of Michigan School of Public Health.